55Cancri/jotsy/README.md

 ## Usage

-Jot just works out of the box.
+Jot works out of the box.

 ```typescript
 import jot from 'jotsy'